hmrc/jenkins-job-builders/README.md

 ## Release Notes

+* 11.9.0 (30/07/2018) - Provide the capability of configuring permissions on a per-job basis.
 * 11.8.0 (17/07/2018) - Add RemoteTriggerStep & RemoteToken.
 * 11.7.0 (11/07/2018) - Add GithubCommitNotifierPublisher.
 * 11.1.0 (18/04/2018) - Upgrade to job-dsl-core v1.69.